LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: Method

+To train the LCT, we establish a set of known fraudulent users as the supervised dataset, $\mathcal{U}_{\mathrm{atk}}$, where $\mathcal{U}_{\mathrm{atk}} \bigcap \mathcal{U} = \emptyset$.
+Users in $\mathcal{U}_{\mathrm{atk}}$ are assigned a label of 1.
+Ideally, a set of verified genuine users would be assigned a label of 0.
+However, practically, we have access only to the observed user set $\mathcal{U}$, which might include some potential fraudsters.
+As a compromise solution, we label users in $\mathcal{U}$ as 0 to train a model approximating the fraudster's likelihood as:

+\textbf{Regularization Loss}.
+Given that the user set $\mathcal{U}$ may include both genuine users and potential fraudsters~(injected by real attackers but we do not know), we implement an Entropy Regularization for users in $\mathcal{U}$ to avoid extreme predictions by the LCT:

 \textbf{LLM-enhanced Loss}.
-In the final step, we integrate the open-world knowledge into $\bm{r}_u$ to extend the specific knowledge of known fraudsters to a more general pattern within the current sequential recommender system.
-This integration is achieved by incorporating these agreements into the LCT's training loss function:
+Lastly, we aim to integrate the open-world knowledge into $\bm{r}_u$ to extend the specific knowledge of known fraudsters into the general pattern within the current sequential recommender system.
+This is achieved by maximizing the agreement between $\bm{l}_u$ from the LLMs and $\bm{r}_u$ from the LCT encoder as per Equation~\ref{eq:max_ag}, utilizing cosine similarity as the measuring function:

-Consequently, the final loss function for the LCT is formulated as follows:
+The final loss function for the LCT is thus defined as: